Ridgeland, MS Earlobe Repair with Faces PLLC

 What are the Benefits of having Earlobe Repair at Our Ridgeland Clinic?

-Dr. Jordan and Dr. Smith are experienced, board-certified facial plastic surgeons who only operate in fully accredited surgical facilities.
+Dr. Jordan is an experienced, double board-certified facial plastic surgeon who only operates in fully accredited surgical facilities.
 When you choose Faces PLLC for your earlobe surgery, you’ll enjoy a safe surgical experience with superior results.
 We also provide all of our patients with thorough, attentive aftercare.

 Earlobe repair can accomplish the following objectives: